mbaumer/us_hep_funding/docs/_states/CT.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  248  NSF MPS grants, totalling  $43,424,696.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+248 NSF MPS grants, totalling $43,424,696.00

                                 Amount ($)
 Institution
 YALE UNIVERSITY                   31130160